Almora: Demographics

 As of the 2011 India census, Almora has a population of 35,513 of which 18,306 are males, while 17,207 are females.
-Out of the total population, The Almora Municipal Board has a population of 34,122, while The Almora Cantonment Board has a population of 1,391.
+Out of the total population, The Almora Municipal Corporation has a population of 34,122, while The Almora Cantonment Board has a population of 1,391.
 The population of children in the age range of 0–6 years is 3,081, which is 8.67% of the total population of Almora.
 The literacy rate of Almora city is 86.19%, higher than the state average of 78.82%.
 Male literacy is around 88.06%, while the female literacy rate is 84.21%.
 Almora had a population of 32,358 according to the 2001 Census of India.

 The earliest known reference to the population of Almora occurs in the book 'The Kingdom of Nepal' by Francis Hamilton.
 During his visit to Fatehgarh, Hamilton was told by Pt.
 Hariballav Pande that there were around a thousand houses in Almora during the Gorkha rule.
 Mr. G.W.
 Traill, the second commissioner of the Kumaon division, has written that there were 742 houses in Almora in 1821, in which 1,369 men, 1,178 women, and 968 children lived, and thus the total population of the town was 3,505.

 Hinduism is practised by 90.84% of the total population and is the majority religion of Almora.
-Islam is practiced by 7.54% of people and is the largest minority religion.
-Other religions like Sikhism, Christianity and Buddhism are also practiced by a small number of people.
+Islam is practised by 7.54% of people and is the largest minority religion.
+Other religions like Sikhism, Christianity and Buddhism are also practised by a small number of people.
 Hindi and Sanskrit are the official languages of the state while Kumaoni is the mother tongue of the majority.